abc123me/avrdude_autoreset_wrapper/README.md

 In arduino-leonardo-uploader user p1ne realized the brilliant idea to use WMIC to allocate the com port of a connected arduino device and its bootloader.
 I just added some generalization to the script in order to make it usuable with arduino devices other than leonardo.
 Consider the following license to the parts added from me:

 THE BEER-WARE LICENSE (Revision 42):<br/>
 <javanaut2018@gmail.com> wrote this file.
 As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.

 Todo:<br/>
 Add device identifiers of remaining usb arduinos